ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_radiation_budget.rst

 of energy flux between the atmosphere and the surface of a model due to its link with the hydrological cycle and climate change.

+This diagnostic analyses the radiation budget by separating top-of-atmosphere fluxes into clear-sky and cloud forcing components, and surface fluxes into downwelling and upwelling components.
+Model predictions are compared against three observational estimates, one of which (Stephens et al, 2012) includes uncertainty estimates.
+When the black error bars overlap the zero line, the model is consistent with observations according to Stephens et al.

 Available recipes and diagnostics
 ---------------------------------